RyanKadri/rk0.xyz/packages/site/src/lessons/intro-web-programming/lesson8/lab/lab-writeup.md

 - A function `separate` that accepts an array and a function that returns true or false.
 It should run the function for every element in the array.
 Your `separate` function should return an array that itself contains two arrays.
 The first array should contain every element for which the callback function returned true.
 The second array should contain every element for which the callback function returned false.
   - Example: `separate([1,2,3,4,5,6], isEven)` returns `[[2,4,6], [1,2,3]]`
+- A function `bestOfBothWorlds` that accepts two arrays of equal length with any kind of elements (numbers, strings, etc) as well as a function.
+Your function should pass corresponding elements from each array (1st element of each, 2nd element of each, etc) into the parameter function and it should decide which of the two elements is "better".
+Your function should return an array with the better element at each position.
+  - Example: `bestOfBothWorlds([1,11,2], [15, 7, 5], biggerIsBetter)` returns `[15,11,5]` if `biggerIsBetter` is a function that takes two numbers and returns the bigger one.

 ## Part 3: Analog Clock